JBajracharya/lab-08-back-end/README.md

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:
-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.--> 10:30am: created database, added all dependencies
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.--> 10:30am: created database, added all dependencies 12:00pm: user imput checks to see if database contains data that the query is linked with, if not the apis will grab the data and input into the database and show the results
 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 Assignment Partner: Phong Doan, Jitendra Bajracharya